publiclab/Leaflet.DistortableImage/README.md

 * plumb or remove debug system
 * integrate creation of #inputimage DOM element into $L
 * make shift-drag drag the nearest marker, not the image?
-* long-click or double-click to lock an image?
-Can't get more advanced event handling working, only .onclick = function, which doesn't support dblclick event
 * scale is not true scaling -- it moves points equally from the "center" which causes distortion when scaling down a lot